connervieira/Predator/CONFIGURATION.md

 - `dashcam_background_mode_realtime`
     - This setting determines whether Predator will automatically enabled background dashcam recording when starting in Real-time Mode.
     - Note that Predator can only use each recording device for one task at a time, so if you run Real-time Mode with background recording enabled, you'll need to specify two different devices by changing `fswebcam_device` and `dashcam_device`.

-## Information Mode Configuration

-- `information_refresh_delay`
-    - This setting determines how long Predator will wait before refreshes while operating in Information Mode.
-    - Having a short pause between refreshes allows the user to read the information displayed on the screen.
-- `displays`
-    - The configuration values in this section are used to enabled and disable whether or not certain pieces of information are displayed.
-    - Below are all the values that can be turned on and off.
-        - `time`
-            - This setting determines whether the current time will be displayed while operating in Information Mode.
-        - `date`
-            - This setting determines whether the current date will be displayed while operating in Information Mode.
-        - `speed`
-            - This setting determines whether the current speed will be displayed while operating in Information Mode.
-        - `location`
-            - This setting determines whether the current location will be displayed while operating in Information Mode.
-        - `altitude`
-            - This setting determines whether the current altitude will be displayed while operating in Information Mode.
-        - `track`
-            - This setting determines whether the current track will be displayed while operating in Information Mode.
-        - `satellites`
-            - This setting determines whether the current connected satellite count will be displayed while operating in Information Mode.
-- `big_speed_display`
-    - This setting determines whether or not Predator will display the current speed in a large ASCII font.
-    - This setting will only have an effect if the `speed` setting is turned on in the `displays` settings.
-- `record_telemetry`
-    - This setting determines whether or not Predator will log the information it displays while operating in Information Mode.
-    - When set to `true`, all of the the raw information displays that are available under the `displays` configuration value will be recorded, regardless of whether they are turned on.
-        - This configuration value only records raw data, like speed, altitude, and number of connected satellites.
-It does not record the nearest traffic camera, or similar information.
-        - If `gps_enabled` is set to `false`, then all GPS-dependent information will be left as placeholders.
-    - When enabled, a log file will be created in the root project directory named `information_recording.csv`.
-        - This file follows this format: `time,current_speed,current_latitude,current_longitude,current_altitude,current_track,current_connected_satellite_count`
-- `alerts`
-    - Configurations made in this section may also influence Predator while operating in Real-time Mode.
-    - This setting is a dictonary of alert databases and their alert ranges, in miles.
-        - The `traffic_cameras` alert database is used for speed and red-light camera alerts.
-Use this value to specify the distance (in miles) at which Predator should consider a speed camera to be within alert distance.
-            - Example: `"traffic_cameras": 0.5` will show alerts for the `traffic_cameras` database within 0.5 miles of a point-of-interest.
-    - The databases in this section correspond the databases specified by the `alert_databases` configuration value in the general configuration section.
-        - In a future update, the user will be able to add custom alert databases by adding the databases to `alert_databases`, then referencing them in this configuration value with an alert distance.